 The greatest benefit of the ateliers for La Scuola students is that they provide them ample space to develop their ideas and become confident in tackling the unknown.

 The Reggio Emilia pedagogy considers a student’s environment to be a principal factor in how they learn.
-It is often referred to as ‘the third teacher’, because it is designed intentionally to inspire curiosity, creativity and joy.
-Put simply, if a space is beautiful and engaging, students and teachers are more engaged in the process of constructing knowledge together and that experience leads not only to better retention of that knowledge, but also to the nurturing of a love of learning for life.
+It is often referred to as ‘the third teacher’, because it is designed intentionally to inspire curiosity, creativity, and joy.
+If a space is beautiful and engaging, students and teachers are more engaged in the process of constructing knowledge together and that experience leads not only to better retention of that knowledge, but also to the nurturing of a love of learning for life.

 Our graduates speak the language of music—it is one more tool they have to express themselves.
 And when they make music together, they witness the beauty and impact of collaboration and the benefit of diversity.

 The La Scuola garden program provides students with a unique opportunity to be in the environment when learning about the environment.
 They practice empathy and touch, feel, and experience science and math firsthand.
 They feel a duty to steward the planet and to help others do so as well.

 The natural environment quite often surprises children and provides them with the spontaneity that leads to new cognitive pathways, curiosities, and a sense of wonder.
 During the lessons in our garden, students explore gardening practices and identification of plants and vegetables, as well as common garden visitors like hummingbirds, butterflies, and bees.
 Through a multi-sensory relationship to the garden, children gain an understanding of the ecology, the cycle of food production, and consumption, and a strengthened sense of stewardship toward their community.

 Our graduates understand the interdependence of nature and how that collaborative, inter-dependent web extends to other aspects of their life— and to other lives around the world.

 Tinkering & Design

 We view tinkering as a pedagogy, not just an activity.